nazringr/my_beginner_tutorials/README.md

 ## Overview

-In this branch, beginner_tutorials package has been modified to include new features for ROS 2 services, logging, and launch files.
+This branch is for ROS 2 Programming Assignment 3, which involves the implementation of tf2 transformations, unit testing, and working with bag files.
+It includes necessary changes to the beginner_tutorials package for these functionalities.

 ## Dependencies